adayhernan/CLineTester/README.md

 There is still job to be done.

-Check this repository for a Nline tester: https://github.com/DaggerES/NLineTester
+Check this repository for a Nline (newcamd) tester: https://github.com/DaggerES/NLineTester

 Please, share your code!